Affirm now has 1,000 retail partners

 Fairness — i.e. not charging compounding or deferred interest — is one part of Affirm’s idea of “honest finance,” and so is simplicity.
 But another aspect is Affirm’s ability to provide access to credit for borrowers that might not qualify for other short-term loans or credit cards — and certainly wouldn’t qualify on the same terms.

-Because it doesn’t rely as heavily on FICO or other credit agencies, and has instead has built its own ID verification and fraud prevention techniques, Affirm is more comfortable extending credit to consumers that might have a thin credit file, for instance.
+Because it doesn’t rely as heavily on FICO or other credit agencies, and has instead built its own ID verification and fraud prevention techniques, Affirm is more comfortable extending credit to consumers who might have a thin credit file, for instance.

 And Affirm says it will never extend credit to someone it doesn’t think will be able to pay the loan back.
 In that way, the company is setting itself apart from more predatory lenders that issue credit lines while banking on late fees.